litchipi/website/data/blog/rust/containers_in_rust/part1.md

 """

 ---

+> UPDATE
+> This tutorial has been recently updated, but keep in mind that as the ecosystem
+> evolves quite fast, some techniques, libraries, and systems used here may have changed
+> when you read this.
+> If you encounter any changes, please consider adding an issue on the [github repository](https://github.com/litchipi/website)

 The objective of this series of blog post is to understand what is a container, how does it work and create a container to create and manage containers, from scratch in Rust.